Barcelona in March (2024): Ultimate Guide on What to Do

 If you’re planning to visit Barcelona in March, you’re in for a treat.
 The weather is mild, and the city is buzzing with events and festivals.

-Here are some of the best things to do in Barcelona in March.
+Here are the best events in Barcelona in March:

 Experience authentic Catalan culture by joining the celebrations at the Festival of St. Josep Oriol, which takes place every March in the Gothic Quarter.